← Back to Blog

 Advantages

-1. Lower initial cost — HSS dies cost 40–60% less than equivalent carbide dies upfront, reducing initial tooling investment.
+1. Lower initial cost — HSS dies are substantially less expensive upfront than equivalent carbide dies, reducing initial tooling investment.

 2. Toughness — HSS is more resistant to chipping and cracking from impact or machine misalignment.
-This makes it more forgiving in less-than-perfect production conditions.
+This makes it more forgiving in less-than-ideal production conditions.

 3. Regrindability — HSS dies can be reground and resharpened multiple times, extending their effective service life beyond the initial run.

-4. Flexibility — Lower cost per die makes it economical to stock dies for a wider range of screw sizes, including low-volume specialty sizes.
+4. Flexibility — Lower cost per die makes it more economical to stock dies for a wider range of screw sizes, including specialty sizes.

 When to Choose HSS